SmartGridandCity/SmartTourism/1-Preprocessing/README.md

 Dataset A is used for basic statistics

-Dataset B is used to build the flows, diff-flow, inverted-diff-flow, commuters
+Dataset B is used to build the flows, diff-flow, inverted-diff-flow, commuters: 63% of date gap are below 7 days.

 Dataset C is used to build Repeters and Consecutuve Repeters